 What does Marjorie mean?

 Marjorie \m(a)-rjo-rie, mar-jorie\ as a girls' name is pronounced MAR-jor-ee.
-It is of English origin.
-Variant of the French Margery, from Margaret (Greek) "pearl".
+It is of English, French and Greek origin, and the meaning of Marjorie is "pearl".
+Variant of the French Margery, from Margaret (Greek).
 Brought to England in the 12th century as Margery, and used steadily until a late 19th-century revival.
 Literary: The name was made famous by Herman Wouk's "Marjorie Morningstar".
 See also Marjo.

 For more on this name, see also the related girl name Maisie.

 Marjorie▼ has 29 more different forms via Margaret, Margery: Maggie, Maisie, Margalit, Margarete▼, Margarida, Margarit, Margarita▼, Margarite, Margaruite, Margeret, Margerey, Margerita, Margette, Margies, Margisia, Margit, Margize, Margo▼, Margot, Margred, Margret▼, Margrete, Margrid, Margrit, Marguerite▼, Marit, Marjey, Marjori and Markie.